Last Updated: 01/10/2021

 - Directly from you, for example when you fill out a consent form to receive a product or service, when you have a prescription dispensed in one of our pharmacies or when you use our digital services for dispensing prescriptions or providing products and services where we ask you to give us related information online

-- We collect certain usage information when you utilise our website such as Internet Protocol (IP) addresses, log files, unique device identifiers, pages viewed, browser type, any links you click on to leave or interact with our website and the products and services we offer, and other usage information collected from cookies and other tracking technologies.
+- We collect certain usage information when you utilise our website such as Internet Protocol (IP) addresses, unique device identifiers, pages viewed, browser type, any links you click on to leave or interact with our website and the products and services we offer.
 For example we collect IP addresses to track and aggregate non-personal information, such as using IP addresses to monitor the regions from which users navigate our website.
-We may also collect IP addresses from users when they log in to our website as part of our log in and security features
+We may also collect IP addresses from users when they log in to our website as part of our login and security features.

-- From NHS bodies such as your GP/surgery or hospital and, if we have your consent to do so, from viewing your Summary Care Record
+- From NHS bodies such as your GP/surgery or hospital and, if we have your consent to do so, for viewing your Patient Information

 - Information provided by other people on your behalf, for example, if someone books an appointment on your behalf.
 We will need to ask them basic details about you, which may include health details such as family history of diseases.
 We will always check with you that any such details provided are accurate when you come to see us